SWY666/rPPG-DOHA/README.md

 ![What is rPPG?](img_bank/What_is_rPPG.png "rPPG")

 The key element of rPPG is to extract the so-called **rPPG signal** from the facial video.
-The rPPG signal is regarded to presented the similar physiological features with **Blood Volume Pulse (BVP) signal**, from which we can extract various physiological information, such as heart rate.
+The rPPG signal is regarded to presented the similar physiological features with **Blood Volume Pulse (BVP) signal**, from which we can extract various physiological information, such as heart rate and heart rate variation (maybe?).

 ## Current domain conflict Issues of DNN rPPG model training. :love_you_gesture: :love_you_gesture: :love_you_gesture: